 Best Places to Eat During Halloween Horror Nights

 It seems that, over the past five years, we tend to be at Universal Orlando Resort during Halloween Horror Nights.
 We always do the R.I.P.
 Tour (see below!), so we don’t typically try food outside the café.
 On our most recent trip, we decided to grab a few iconic items.
 While we’re not sure we would buy them again, they were definitely worth trying.

 What’s Halloween Horror Nights without Pizza French Fries and a Stranger Things Christmas Lights Cupcake?
 Okay, the event is still awesome regardless of what you eat, but this was a tasty addition.
 I’d suggest, though, grabbing food earlier in the evening or when it’s freshly made because things can get stale.

 We were invited to do the R.I.P.
 Tour during Universal Studio Florida’s Halloween Horror Nights Event.
 We didn’t know much about it going in, but we were pleasantly surprised (and amazed) by the experience.
 Café La Bamba is home to the park’s VIP Experience dining, so our pre-tour meal was there.

 The venue is really gorgeous and wonderfully decorated for the occasion.
 Despite all my germ-avoiding hesitation about eating self-serve food, we really enjoyed what we had.
 We just served ourselves from platters that had been replenished before anyone else had a chance to touch them!

 While we were there, a bartender was also on hand to mix up some signature drinks.
 I had to try one of the special, themed drinks for Halloween Horror Nights.
 The Long Island Tea was literally L.I.T. because it came in a blinking, souvenir cup!

-Other Good Food Options at Universal Orlando Resort:
+Best Food at Universal Orlando Resort